kjd/coen/README.md

 - Tails or The Amnesic Incognito Live System: https://tails.boum.org/index.en.html

-## Requirements for build the ISO image
+## Requirements for building the ISO image

-Build the ISO image requires:
+Building the ISO image requires:

 - Docker https://www.docker.com/
 > The recommended Docker version is 18.03.

-- Disable SELinux
+- Disabling SELinux
 > SELinux must be completely disabled rather than with **permissive mode** since the behave is differently.

-### Disable SELinux
+### Disabling SELinux

 If you are running a Red Hat based distribution, including RHEL, CentOS and Fedora, you will probably have the SELinux security module installed.